Resolve merge conflicts

 Understand merge conflicts

 The following image shows a very basic example of how changes conflict in Git.
-Both the master and bugfix branch make updates to the same lines of source code.
+Both the main and bugfix branch make updates to the same lines of source code.

-If you try to merge the bugfix branch into master, Git can't determine which changes to use in the merged version.
-You may want to keep the changes in the master branch, the bugfix branch, or some combination of the two.
-Resolve this conflict with a merge commit on the master branch that reconciles the conflicting changes between the two branches.
+If you try to merge the bugfix branch into main, Git can't determine which changes to use in the merged version.
+You may want to keep the changes in the main branch, the bugfix branch, or some combination of the two.
+Resolve this conflict with a merge commit on the main branch that reconciles the conflicting changes between the two branches.

 The most common merge conflict situation is when you pull updates from a remote branch to your local branch, for example from